 Countries in blue represent the members of the G20.
 As an entity, the European Union is also a member, but not all countries within it.
-The countries in gold show the last four presidencies of the G20.
+The countries in gold show the last five presidencies of the G20.
 Indonesia, which is hosting this year’s summit, is shown in red.

 The annual G20 summit sets the agenda for the world on a host of issues.
 Most prominently, it decides norms for trade – an increasingly fraught job.
 It also draws up plans for tackling a myriad of pressing problems, including climate change, migration, the future of jobs in the face of automation, and how to support development in Africa.

-SAIIA has been a longstanding member of the T20, a group of international think tanks that make evidence-based policy input – from climate change to peace and security and beyond – into the G20’s decision-making process.
-In 2017, under the German Presidency of the G20, SAIIA with other like-minded think tanks, most notably the German Development Institute, proposed the establishment of a T20 African Standing Group.
-This group focuses specifically on African issues, and crucially shapes the G20’s engagement with the continent to ensure more impactful engagement on African concerns by the G20.
-This toolkit is designed to support this objective and is a user-friendly information hub for policymakers, academics, researchers and other interested stakeholders; enabling them to better understand the work of the G20 in relation to Africa.
+SAIIA has been a longstanding member of the Think 20 (T20), a group of international think tanks that make evidence-based policy input – from climate change to peace and security and beyond – into the G20’s decision-making process.
+In 2017, under the German presidency of the G20, SAIIA with other like-minded think tanks, most notably the German Development Institute, proposed the establishment of a T20 African Standing Group.
+This group focuses specifically on African issues, and crucially shapes the G20’s engagement with the continent to ensure more impactful work on African concerns by the G20.
+This toolkit is designed to support this objective and is a user-friendly information hub for policymakers, academics, researchers and other interested stakeholders, enabling them to better understand the work of the G20 in relation to Africa.

 G20: a massive impact on Africa’s future

-The G20 has a massive impact on Africa’s future.
-This is because priorities decided at the G20 impact on the continent’s future.
-Decisions about norms for, say, infrastructure financing have a direct bearing on the continent’s options in providing for its own people.
+Priorities decided at the G20 have a massive impact on Africa’s future.
+Decisions about norms such as infrastructure financing have a direct bearing on the continent’s options in providing for its own people.
 When Africa finds it difficult to make its voice heard in the G20, it means it has little support for initiatives that will make a key difference in African governments’ effectiveness.
-For example, getting support to take on tax evasion by foreign companies has been an uphill struggle.
+Getting support to take on tax evasion by foreign companies has been an uphill struggle, for example.

 And yet, the G20 is increasingly putting Africa on its agenda.
-It has a number of initiatives specifically focused on African development, including the Compact With Africa, a pioneering plan to boost foreign direct investment in African countries through enabling domestic economic reforms.
-It is therefore crucial for Africa to empower itself by learning more about the powerful body, and how exactly it shapes the continent’s choices.
+It has a number of initiatives specifically focused on African development, including the Compact with Africa, a pioneering plan to boost foreign direct investment in African countries through enabling domestic economic reforms.
+It is therefore crucial for Africa to empower itself by learning more about the influential body, and exactly how it shapes the continent’s choices.